globus/globus-compute/docs/endpoints/templates.rst

   submitting tasks.  (e.g., ``_GC.env.HOME``)

-  - In non identity-mapping Compute endpoints (i.e., "single user endpoints"), this contains all variables of the parent process
+  - In non identity-mapping Compute endpoints (i.e., "single user endpoints"), this contains all environment variables of the parent process
   - In identity-mapping (i.e., multi-user) endpoints, the environment will be cleared and a few values will be set for the user endpoint:
     - ``HOME`` - the user's home directory